6 genius ways to use your avocado seed & peel

 If you have any other leftover fruits or veggies, we have some more amazing tea recipes here.

 Dehydrate the avocado pits in a low oven for a couple of hours or leave on a sunlit window sill for a day or two.
 Once dried, blitz in a food processor or place in a bag and bash with a rolling pin, then blend.
 Use it in smoothies, to bake bread or on your salads.
 Read more here on how to use it.

-Pack your avocado skins with compost and use them to plant seedlings.
+Pack your avocado peels with compost and use them to plant seedlings.
 Their natural shape makes for perfectly sized, windowsill pots to grow other veggies and plants from seed.

 For luxuriously soft skin, throw your peels straight into your bath, then turn them inside out and rub all that leftover flesh full of gorgeous avocado oil, all over your skin.
-Avocado oil contains antioxidants and vitamins, including vitamins C and E which helps to moisturise our skin and improve elasticity – bonus!
+There are many avocado oil benefits, for example it contains antioxidants and vitamins, including vitamins C and E which helps to moisturise our skin and improve elasticity – bonus!